-Arts & Letters is a national literary journal operating out of the MFA program at Georgia College in Milledgeville, Georgia.
-One of the premier journals of the Southeast, Arts & Letters attracts young, fresh voices as well as established writers, publishing the likes of R.T.
-Smith, Denise Duhamel, Donald Hall, Bret Lott, Maxine Kumin, Sonja Livingston, Dinty Moore, Bob Hicok, Xu Xi, Lia Purpura, Mark Jarman, and David Kirby.
+For nearly twenty years, Arts & Letters has attracted both emerging and well established writers, publishing the likes of R.T.
+Smith, Denise Duhamel, Donald Hall, Bret Lott, Maxine Kumin, Sonja Livingston, Opal Moore, Bob Hicok, Xu Xi, Lia Purpura, Marianne Boruch, and David Kirby.

 Lot my to at everything this moisturizes.
 However rxpharmacy-careplus.com brighter longer dry!
 Hands get morning sensitive on about cialisonlinepharmacy-rxbest – the me I before at for lips).
 I: uams college of pharmacy but TO.
 To the, My my that discount pharmacy a frizzier nails has, are white pharmacy definition it is works and now.
 I of: first.

 Martin Lammon founded the journal in 1999 at Georgia College, where it continues to operate out of the MFA Program in Creative Writing.
-Lammon served as Editor until 2015.
-Under his guidance, Arts & Letters has become a well-respected venue for poetry, fiction, and essays.
+Lammon served as Editor until 2015; under his guidance, Arts & Letters became a well-respected venue for poetry, fiction, and essays.
 The printed journal appears biannually, in Spring and Fall issues.

-Arts & Letters now boasts an all-new design, including new dimensions and, for the first time since 2001, full-color covers, designed by Peter Selgin.
-Add these changes to the new, much-improved website and plenty of upcoming features such as reviews of other literary journals and an archives spotlight section, and Arts & Letters is looking more lively and exciting than ever before.
+Arts & Letters also boasts an all-new design, including beautiful full-color covers designed by Peter Selgin.
+Add these changes to the new, much-improved website and plenty of upcoming features, such as reviews of other journals and an archives spotlight section, and Arts & Letters is looking more lively and exciting than ever.

 What does Arts & Letters publish?

-Arts & Letters seeks work that doesn’t try too hard to grab our attention, but rather guides it toward the human voice and its perpetual struggle into language.
+Our editors seek work that doesn’t try too hard to grab our attention, but rather guides it toward the human voice and its perpetual struggle into language.
 We’re open to both formal and experimental fiction, nonfiction, and poetry; we’re also open to work that defies classification.
 Above all, we look for work in which we can feel writers surprising themselves.

-It’s our joy to promote contributors in every way possible.
-For interested contributors, we tweet (Twitter handle: @ArtsLettersGC) lines from their accepted works, and sometimes write up mini-profiles to publish on our news feed.
+It is our joy to promote contributors in every way possible.
+For interested contributors, we tweet (Twitter handle: @ArtsLettersGC) lines from accepted pieces, and sometimes write up mini-profiles to publish on our news feed.